fleetdm/fleet/handbook/business-operations/README.md

 ## Contact us
-- To request changes to admin permissions on core business systems (Google, AWS via Google Groups, 1Password, Vanta, or Slack), [create an issue](https://github.com/fleetdm/confidential/issues/new?assignees=&labels=%23g-business-operations&projects=&template=custom-request.md&title=Admin%20permissions%20request%3A+_______________________).
 - To make a request of this department, [create an issue](https://github.com/fleetdm/confidential/issues/new?assignees=&labels=%23g-business-operations&projects=&template=custom-request.md&title=Request%3A+_______________________) and a team member will get back to you within one business day.
+  - This includes legal questions or requests.
+The Business Operations department will review and action these items (Business Operations will escalate first-of-its-kind agreements to the CEO.
+The CEO will review business terms and consult with lawyers as necessary).
   - Please use issue comments and GitHub mentions to communicate follow-ups or answer questions related to your request.
   - Any Fleet team member can [view the kanban board](https://app.zenhub.com/workspaces/-g-business-operations-63f3dc3cc931f6247fcf55a9/board?sprints=none) for this department, including pending tasks and the status of new requests.
-  - Submit legal questions and requests to Business Operations department.
-(Business Operations will escalate first-of-its-kind agreements to the CEO.
-The CEO will review business terms and consult with lawyers as necessary.)
 - If urgent, or if you need help submiting your request, mention a [team member](#team) in the [#g-business-operations](https://fleetdm.slack.com/archives/C047N5L6EGH) Slack channel.
 - If you need help during onboarding ask in [#help-onboarding](https://fleetdm.slack.com/archives/C02QG7P5571).
 - For all questions related to your company credit card, ask in [#help-brex](https://fleetdm.slack.com/archives/C0396TYH4EP).
+- To request changes to admin permissions on core business systems (Google, AWS via Google Groups, 1Password, Vanta, or Slack), [create an issue](https://github.com/fleetdm/confidential/issues/new?assignees=&labels=%23g-business-operations&projects=&template=custom-request.md&title=Admin%20permissions%20request%3A+_______________________).

 ## Tools we use